davbre/mira/README.md

         bundle install

-3. Update the config/database.yml file with your database credentials
+3. Update the config/database.yml file with your database credentials.
+Assuming you've created a user "mira" with full access to a database of the same name:

         default: &default
           adapter: postgresql